-If you are just starting out and on a tight budget, then I would suggest you go with a shared hosting option like A2 Hosting or Dreamhost.
-Currently, this website is hosted with DigitalOcean on Cloudways.
-But to use it well, you need a bit of technical knowledge.
-If you have that, then cloud control panels are the most economical way to host WordPress websites.
+If you are just starting out and on a tight budget, then I would suggest you go with a shared hosting option like MilesWeb, Hostinger, or Dreamhost.

-On the other hand, if price is not a problem and what you want is premium support, then Kinsta is a solid option.
+On the other hand, if the price is not a problem and what you want is premium support, then Kinsta along with Nexcess and WP are solid options.